 2021 update: In order to make my tests more relevant (“realistic” if you like), I have created a new test site (WordPress website intended for testing and comparison).
 This website has a page created with Elementor, and a very small e-WooCommerce shop with a few products, and over 70 posts.
 The new test website is not a copy of my cycling website, in order to make my tests more objective: opening a hosting account using a friend’s credit card and testing on a new website doesn’t let the providers easily figure out that I am doing the testing – aiming for objective testing as much as possible… plus it lets my friends pay for all the expenses, instead of me! 🙂

-Also, I’ve limited Octoperf load tests to “only” 30 concurrent visitors.
+Also, I’ve limited Octoperf load tests to “only” 30 concurrent visitors – the original version was made with 50 visitors.
 These visitors are opening every page and post on the website – opening the next page right after one page is loaded.
 Without any caching in their browsers (like brand new visitors).
-Because people, when they visit a website, spend at least a few seconds on a page and don’t go opening every page of a website right after the first page is loaded, this test is close to simulating over 300 simultaneous human visitors.
+Because people, when they visit a website, spend at least a few seconds on a page and don’t go opening every page of a website right after the first page is loaded, this test is close to simulating over 300 simultaneous human visitors (my estimation).

 This simulation is close to over 300,000 monthly visitors (though, the test, while it’s being performed, is a lot more stressful, simulating a peak load with many simultaneous requests).